QodeHub/slydepay-php-rest-api/README.md

 [PSR-4]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md

-# QodeHub PHP SDK for Bitgo v2
+# QodeHub PHP SDK for Slydepay

 #TODO - Completed
 TODO: Clear out table for this project. ✅
 TODO: Automate Documentation Build ✅
-TODO: Study the BitGo API in depth. ✅
+TODO: Study the Slydepay API in depth. ✅
 - -Looks like this will walk with me through out the development phase.- 📝 ✅
 TODO: Code implementation for the required use cases based on src. 🎬 ✅
 - Currently in action 🎉 ✅